razkraus/MEETEASE/README.md

-# Base44 App
+# MeetEase

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+This app is a Vite + React application configured to run locally without any external Base44 dependencies.

 ## Running the app